DSD-DBS/capella-collab-manager/docs/user/docs/index.md

 !!! warning "Important"

-    the below is only valid for content-agnostic issues, do not share any proprietary / project related data or real content in reported issues or screenshots.
+    The below is only valid for content-agnostic issues, do not share any proprietary / project related data or real content in reported issues or screenshots.

 If you don't find answer to your question on this documentation site please consider opening an [issue on Github](https://github.com/DSD-DBS/capella-collab-manager/issues) or extending the documentation with your own contribution via a [pull request](https://github.com/DSD-DBS/capella-collab-manager/pulls).